Shuyib/tool_calling_api/README.md

 ## Contributing
 Contributions are welcome.
 If you would like to contribute to the project, you can fork the repository, create a new branch, make your changes and then create a pull request.

+### Testing Guidelines
+When contributing, please ensure:
+- All test data uses anonymized placeholders
+- Edge cases and invalid inputs are properly tested
+- Sensitive content handling is verified
+- No real personal information is included in tests

 ## License
 [License information](https://github.com/Shuyib/tool_calling_api/blob/main/LICENSE).